eslint-stylistic/eslint-stylistic/docs/packages/plus.md

 # @stylistic/eslint-plugin-plus

-New rules introduced by ESLint Stylistic.
+Supplementary rules introduced by ESLint Stylistic.

 ::: tip
 We recommend using [`@stylistic/eslint-plugin`](/packages/default) as it includes all available rules.